Top 7 Engagement Tactics To Convince Your Visitors Buy During First Session

 Let’s back to the previous example from the NYX Cosmetics website.
 In addition to the “Try it on” feature, it offers video consultation with a human agent:

 The personalized, face-to-face conversation helps resolve customer issues faster and helps choose a product that best fits the customer’s need.
 This virtual in-person experience has the most substantial impact on customer satisfaction and trust in your brand.

 Gamify this process with product match quizzes.
 It is not for fun, but to find out potential customers’ needs and help them choose the best product here and now.

-For example, how Murad cosmetics website uses quiz to choose skincare product:
+For example, how Murad cosmetics website uses a quiz to choose skincare products:

 And the results:

 Notice, there is no need for a customer to leave their contacts to get the result.
 If you want to provide “here and now” help, do it.

 It is a good idea to collect data from that quiz to understand what products are on demand.

 Another way to collect data is user tracking.
 Know your visitors to offer them personalized offers only.

 There is so much junk under the mask of good quality product pictures selling online.
 It’s not surprising that people don’t trust so easily.
 There’s nothing better to prove e-store trustworthiness than its buyers.